mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 kube-proxy-vkdvx                     1/1     Running   7          16d   192.168.50.10   k8s-master   <none>           <none>
 rajith@k8s-master:~$
 ```
-See the 7th and 8th column you can see the server IP address and the hostname respectively.
+See the 6th and 7th column you can see the server IP address and the hostname respectively.
 Please have a close look, you will notice that each kube-proxy pod is running on each node of the cluster.
 That is what we discussed sometime back.
 {: .notice--info}
 {: style="text-align: justify;"}